Prostitution in Australia: Colonial period 1840–1901

 In the colonial period, prior to federation, Australia adopted the Contagious Diseases Acts of the United Kingdom between 1868 and 1879 in an attempt to control venereal disease in the military, requiring compulsory inspection of women suspected of prostitution, and could include incarceration in a lock hospital.

+Japan exported prostitutes called Karayuki-san during the Meiji and Taisho periods to China, Canada, the United States, Australia, French Indochina, British Malaya, British Borneo, British India and British East Africa where they served western soldiers and Chinese coolies.

 Federal period 1901–1970s

 After federation, criminal law was left in the hands of the states.
 But criminal law relating to prostitution only dates from around 1910.
 These laws did not make the act of prostitution illegal but did criminalise many activities related to prostitution.
 These laws were based on English laws passed between 1860 and 1885, and related to soliciting, age restrictions, brothel keeping, and leasing accommodation.